I Am a Fugitive from a Chain Gang: Development and production

 The film was based on the book I Am a Fugitive from a Georgia Chain Gang!
 (1932) written by Robert Elliott Burns and published by Vanguard Press.
 The book recounts Burns' service on a chain gang while imprisoned in Georgia in the 1920s, his subsequent escape and the furor that developed.
-The story was first published in January 1932, serialized in True Detective mysteries magazine.
+The story was first published in January 1932, and serialized in True Detective mysteries magazine.

-Despite Jack L. Warner's and Darryl F. Zanuck's personal interest in adapting Burns's book, the Warner Bros. story department voted against it with a report that concluded: "[T]his book might make a picture if we had no censorship, but all the strong and vivid points in the story are certain to be eliminated by the present censorship board."
+Despite Jack L. Warner's and Darryl F. Zanuck's interest in adapting Burns's book, the Warner Bros. story department voted against it with a report that concluded: "[T]his book might make a picture if we had no censorship, but all the strong and vivid points in the story are certain to be eliminated by the present censorship board."
 The story editor's reasons were mostly related to the story's violence and the uproar that was sure to explode in the Deep South.
 In the end, Warner and Zanuck had the final say and approved the project.

 Roy Del Ruth, the highest-paid director at Warner Bros., was assigned to direct, but he refused the assignment.
-In a lengthy memo to supervising producer Hal B. Wallis, Del Ruth explained his decision: "This subject is terribly heavy and morbid...there is not one moment of relief anywhere."
+In a lengthy memo to supervising producer Hal B. Wallis, Del Ruth explained his decision: "This subject is heavy and morbid...there is not one moment of relief anywhere."
 Del Ruth further argued that the story "lacks box-office appeal," and that offering a depressing story to the public seemed ill-timed, given the harsh reality of the Great Depression outside the walls of the local neighborhood cinema.
 Mervyn LeRoy, who was at that time directing 42nd Street (released in 1933), dropped out of the shooting and left the reins to Lloyd Bacon.